-But now, technology driven by artificial intelligence is changing the client management landscape.
-Litigation Analytics on Westlaw Edge gives you a concise way of explaining relevant case information to your client so they remain informed, without you having to spend hours researching.
+Technology driven by artificial intelligence, backed up by voluminous, dependable data, is changing the client management landscape.
+Litigation Analytics on Westlaw Edge gives you a concise way to explain relevant case information to your client, so they remain informed, without you having to spend hours researching.
 Let’s look at a few ways in which Litigation Analytics can help you prove your value to clients and improve your client interactions.

 Imagine being able to present your client with simple but clear charts and historical data to help them understand the basis of your case strategy.
 If you’re using Litigation Analytics on Westlaw Edge, you have access to the most state and federal dockets coverage available.
 It utilizes this huge data set to glean the most relevant information about judges, courts, attorneys, law firms, and case types.
 From pleading to motion to outcome to appeal, every aspect of litigation is available to provide the most insightful information for determining how to proceed.
 All of this is presented in easy-to-understand charts, making it simpler to share and communicate your case strategy with clients.

 If litigation is just beginning, knowing the history of your judge can help you make an informed decision about how much information you need to provide in your pleading (or response) to make sure the judge is well-educated about the issues.
 Determine within seconds how likely - and why - your judge is to grant a dispositive motion, by simply typing your query into Westlaw Edge to get into Litigation Analytics: